 - Except in extraordinary circumstances approved in advance by the Executive Council (see 5(d) below), study abroad trips will be facilitated by an approved tour operator.
 A list of approved tour operators is maintained by Management Services, which is the sole entity authorized to negotiate final contract language and enter into an agreement with the selected tour operator on behalf of the College.

 - Travel is prohibited to any destination listed with a Level 3 warning on the U.S. State Department Travel Advisory List.

-- Co-leaders are required to participate in study abroad co-leader orientation with the Assistant Provost, in advance of preparing their study abroad plan to review specific policies and procedures applicable to study abroad.
+- Co-leaders are required to participate in study abroad co-leader orientation with the Provost & Senior Vice President, in advance of preparing their study abroad plan to review specific policies and procedures applicable to study abroad.

 - Following completion of the required orientation and in advance of listing a course as a study abroad opportunity, prospective faculty leaders are required to plan and document the following information for review and approval by the Executive Council: